Home Travel Intelligence SafetyWing Travel Insurance

 Trip interruption and travel delay

 If you are hospitalised and cannot continue your journey, SafetyWing covers reasonable additional accommodation and transport costs.
 Travel delays beyond a threshold trigger a daily benefit for accommodation and meals.
-These are not the headline features of the policy, but they are genuinely useful for the traveller whose itinerary is disrupted by a medical event rather than a cancelled flight.

 Covered